holidaycheck/tech-blog/_posts/2018-02-23-metrics-priority.md

 Why?
 Because the plan and the reality always diverge and we won't get all ten actions done.
 So let's try to plan for being most effective as soon as possible.
 Let's not plan the ten actions and just work on them in alphabetical order.
-Let's instead figure out which one has the most impact soonest and lets start with it.
+Let's instead figure out which one has the most impact soonest and let's start with it.
 We could come up with a million reasons why after the third action we will not continue on the next seven actions, so let's make sure the first the actions are sorted to move this topic as far as possible.